Yield Optimizer Stack Adapt

 Capture the magic of a forgotten era at the Chisholm Trail Outdoor Museum where you can almost hear the ghosts of cowboys say, “head ‘em up and move ‘em out.”

-The museum grounds were once part of the Chisholm Trail, the route used to move Texas longhorn cattle from the Lone Star to Kansas railroads after the Civil War.
-Peruse exhibits dedicated to the Trail’s history, see indoor and outdoor displays that include the oldest log courthouse in Texas, a Texas Rangers museum, a restored stagecoach used in two of John Wayne’s movies, a working blacksmith’s shop, an original jail, a one room schoolhouse, and a mule barn!
+The museum grounds were once part of the Chisholm Trail, the route used to move Texas longhorn cattle from the Lone Star State to Kansas railroads after the Civil War.
+Peruse exhibits dedicated to the Trail’s history, see indoor and outdoor displays that include the oldest log courthouse in Texas, a Texas Rangers museum, a restored stagecoach used in two of John Wayne’s movies, a working blacksmith’s shop, an original jail, a one-room schoolhouse, and a mule barn!

-The Chisolm Trail Outdoor Museum is also known for its life-size silhouette sculpture of a cattle drive.
+The Chisholm Trail Outdoor Museum is also known for its life-size silhouette sculpture of a cattle drive.
 Don’t miss the complex’s Black Bear Native American Museum, where exhibits illuminate 13,000 years of Native American history and culture, not just here in Johnson County, Texas, but all around the nation.

 Witness Hollywood Grandeur at the Gone with the Wind Museum

-For die-hard devotees of Gone with the Wind, Cleburne’s Gone with the Wind Remembered Museum and Gift Shop houses the most extensive and comprehensive collection of Gone with the Wind memorabilia with exclusive and rare pieces, not found anywhere else.
+For die-hard devotees of Gone with the Wind, Cleburne’s Gone with the Wind Remembered Museum and Gift Shop houses the most extensive and comprehensive collection of Gone with the Wind memorabilia, with exclusive and rare pieces not found anywhere else.

 Cross the threshold and note the style of the front door.
 It will instantly remind you of Scarlett O’Hara’s ancestral home, Tara.
 Take your time perusing rare items that comprise the vast collection, including the mourning bonnet Vivien Leigh wore in her portrayal of Scarlett O’Hara after the death of her first husband.
-That’s not the only costume piece you’ll see either.
+That’s not the only costume piece you’ll see, either.
 View authentic costume garments worn by the characters of Melanie, Bonnie Blue Butler, and Emmy Slattery.

-In addition to its classic garb, you’ll be delighted by several finely crafted and professionally commissioned dresses mimicking those worn in key scenes.
+In addition to its classic garb, you’ll be delighted by sral finely crafted and professionally commissioned dresses mimicking those worn in key scenes.
 See genuine call sheets from the set, actual props used, and a special display honoring actresses Butterfly McQueen and Hattie McDaniel, who was the first African American woman to win an Oscar.

 Take a Driving Tour of Cleburne’s Many Historic Properties